regolith-linux/regolith-desktop-website/content/_index.md

 {{< tabs "uniqueid" >}}
 {{< tab "Ubuntu 22.04" >}}

 Regolith can be installed as system packages.
 This makes updating and removing easy and consistent.
-The following steps describe how to configure your system to read packages from the Regolith package repository and install the desktop package.
+The following steps (also available as a [downloadable script](/install-release-ubuntu-22.04-amd64.txt)) describe how to configure your system to read packages from the Regolith package repository and install the desktop package.

 1. Register the Regolith public key to your local `apt`: